indirect/andre.arko.net/_posts/2022-10-26-sharing-an-apple-pro-xdr-or-studio-display-between-a-mac-and-pc.md

 Since the switch doesn’t include a true KVM, you might need to also add a [regular USB switch like this one]([https://www.amazon.com/UGREEN-Selector-Computers-Peripheral-One-Button/dp/B01MXXQKGM]) if you want to share a single keyboard and mouse between the two machines.

 That was enough to meet my needs, and so I have actually settled on that as my permanent setup, with no camera and speakers from the PC, since I have a different camera and speakers that I prefer to use.

+**Update** you can now buy a [USB-C Combiner](https://store.level1techs.com/products/dp-repeater-hdmi-splitter-6sha9) and a [USB-C KVM](https://store.level1techs.com/products/kvm-switch-usbc-model) from [LevelOneTechs](https://level1techs.com) in the US.
+I haven't bought one, but it seems like exactly what I was trying for, and they explicitly state that the combiner and the KVM work together.

+**Update again** you can't buy it yet, but Sabrent claims they will sell a [Thunderbolt 4 KVM](https://sabrent.com/products/sb-tb4k) soon, thanks [@paul](https://tapbots.social/@paul/110403339218941998) for the link!